 - Develop reciprocal partnerships, which facilitate community and stakeholder engagement in the Center.

-Funding: The Duke REACH Equity Center is supported by the National Institute on Minority Health and Health Disparities (NIMHD) of the National Institutes of Health under Award Number U54MD012530.
+Funding: REACH Equity is supported by the National Institute on Minority Health and Health Disparities (NIMHD) of the National Institutes of Health under Award Number U54MD012530.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.